MEET DR. PATRICE

 Dr. Patrice Sentino has spent decades honing her skills as an educator, clinician, and researcher.
 She is a tireless advocate for New Orleanians, especially those affected by social and environmental trauma, high-risk of juvenile delinquency, homelessness, mental illness and behavioral health.

 Dr. Sentino attended Edward Livingston Middle School, Marion Abramson High School, and a graduate of Sarah Towles Reed High School (class of 1989).
-She holds a Doctorate of Social Work from the University of Tennessee and Master of Social Work from Southern University at New Orleans and is currently pursuing a doctorate in education.
+She holds a Doctorate of Social Work from the University of Tennessee and Master of Social Work from Southern University at New Orleans and a Doctorate in Educational Psychology and Technology from the Chicago School of Professional Psychology.

 In the aftermath of Hurricane Katrina, Dr. Sentino worked closely with New Orleans public schools to provide integrated support services to students and parents.
 She not only actively participated in daily Individualized Education Program meetings for special accommodations, she also trained and coached hundreds of teachers and administrators on trauma-informed care and pedagogy.